Copper is King, but …

 Hope at the Cape of Good Hope

 Today’s visits capped our business visits in Cape Town, and added to our knowledge of the Republic of South Africa.
 It’s a port, and has been a port since the beginning in the 17th century, so it was fitting that we visited the Port authority.
-Actually, South Africa has 6 or seven port, the biggest being Durban on the east coast.
-The port authority is a state owned enterprise that runs the intermodal features that brings containers to and from South Africa; it’s an important industry because logistics is the second largest industry in Western Cape—behind tourism.
-It’s a major cog in job development (one of the real challenges in South Africa, where unemployment is probably 40% or more), because each container creates 6 jobs.
-The major customers are China (wine is increasingly important in the China trade as the Chinese become more middle class) and the rest of Africa, with food processing accounting for 39% of the exports; the leading importers are from China, Europe, and the United States.
+Actually, South Africa has six or seven ports, the biggest being Durban on the east coast.
+The port authority is a state-owned enterprise that runs the intermodal features that brings containers to and from South Africa; it’s an important industry because logistics is the second largest industry in Western Cape—behind tourism.
+It’s a major cog in job development (one of the real challenges in South Africa, where unemployment is probably 40% or more), because each container creates six jobs.
+The major customers are Chinese (wine is increasingly important in the China trade as the Chinese become more middle class) and the rest of Africa, with food processing accounting for 39% of the exports; the leading importers are from China, Europe, and the United States.
 Interestingly, one of the big suppliers is Caterpillar, which is not surprising given the importance of mining (important in the northeast more than here in Cape Town).
 One of the bad jokes that circulated was that anyone who complained about the ports committed a port whine.

 Cape Town is economically and racially different from the rest of South Africa.
 While the average income is $11,000, that figure is skewed; as I mentioned unemployment is high, probably higher than the official 25%; youth under 24 are estimated to run 65% unemployment.
 Racially, the country is roughly 80% black, 10% white ( 70% Afrikaan, 30% English), 9% coloured, and 2% Asian, but in Western Cape it is roughly 15% black, 33% white, 41% coloured, and 3.5% Asian).
 You can see from these statistics that the country ranks as one of the world’s worst in terms of income inequality.
-Before the democratic elections in 1994 (remember this is a 21 year old country; it’s the US in 1797, suggested one of our speakers), only2% of the wealth was controlled by blacks.
+Before the democratic elections in 1994 (remember this is a 21 year old country; it’s the US in 1797, suggested one of our speakers), only 2% of the wealth was controlled by blacks.
 The government has made it a point to raise that to 26%, and has in place a system of rewards (and punishments) to push black enterprise, similar to what happened as I mentioned in Malaysia.

 In addition to job creation and income redistribution, the major challenge economically facing the government has been an energy crisis.
 Capacity is still where it was in 1998; through bad planning, mismanagement, lack of maintenance, there are rolling blackouts.
 I’ve experienced a few, but the hotels I’ve stayed at have had backup generators, happily; otherwise, we’d be in darkness for 2 ½ hours.